-Is a man with a mission and getting the opportunity to interview with him has been a privilege, his drive and passion has resulted in some amazing garments.
-Although his interview is focused on his fashion design he is also a very talented graphic designer.
-This Sydney native takes a unique and original approach to his tee-shirt line with cutting, dying, sewing and hand painting his designs on each unique and individual piece.
-David Attewell is a name to keep on your mind; there will be more to come from him and his amazing handcrafted pieces. – LN
+David Attewell is a man on a mission and getting the opportunity to interview with him has been a privilege.
+His drive and passion has resulted in some amazing garments, although this interview is focused on his fashion design he is also a very talented graphic designer.
+This Sydney native takes a unique hands on approach to his tee-shirt line with cutting, dying, sewing and painting his designs on each one of a kind piece.
+David Attewell is a name to keep on your mind; there will be more to come from his modern outlook on what we call fashion.

-1. Hello David, we are excited to finally get a chance to catch up with you.
-Can you fill us in on what you do professionally and how long you have been at it for?
+David, we are excited to finally get a chance to catch up with you, Can you fill us in on what you do professionally and how long you have been at it for?

 Hi Lust Nation, thanks for the interview opportunity.
 I am currently running my own clothing label based in Sydney with plans to expand onto the London scene in the near future.
 Since high school I knew I always wanted to create a t-shirt line and it was just after I graduated from design school in 2009 where I began to plan it all.

-2. You are from Sydney Australia, but seem to have an interest in the London scene seeing that you lived there for four months.
-Is it your intention to relocate permanently to London and what is the appeal?
+You are from Sydney Australia, but seem to be drawn to the London scene seeing that you lived there for four months.
+Is it your intention to relocate permanently to London?
+If so what is the appeal?

 I certainly think London has a lot to offer.
 As well as being a great to city to live in, the fashion scene and the opportunity for young designers is huge.
 I am planning to relocate back to London very soon, whether or not I’ll continue my label there straight away or take a little time off to settle in has yet to be decided.
 Saying that, Sydney will always be home to me and whatever direction my brand goes I hope to be able to commute between both cities.

-3. Juggling both graphic and apparel design, do you find it difficult to keep up with each discipline or do you find them to go hand in hand with one another?
-Do you ever find yourself being more interested in either one?
+Juggling both graphic and apparel design, do you find it difficult to keep up with the discipline it takes for both or do you find that they go hand in hand with one another?
+Do you ever find yourself being more interested in one over the other?

 Thankfully these days I can pretty much support myself with my label and so any graphic design work I do now is for my label.
 There was a period of time when I first launched my summer line where I had freelance projects as well as a full-time garment manufacturing position to manage.
 Now I get the best of both worlds where I design my own clothing while also applying my graphic design knowledge to create my branding, packaging, and website without having to pay someone else to do it.

-4. What led you to develop clothing?
+What led you to design clothing?
 Did you have any experience in the field before launching your line?

 I think it was a mixture of things; firstly I’ve never liked restrictions placed on designing.
 Boring briefs and picky clients in the graphic design industry is what turned me away.
 Designing will always be a vent for me and I get my kicks from coming up with new ideas.
 I chose clothing not only because I have a big interest in fashion but also because it’s the best way I can think of to show the world what I can create.
 It’s a great feeling having someone want to wear something you have created as a means of expressing themselves through your work.